 What is TeleECHO?

 Through technology-supported mentoring and case-based learning, TeleECHO moves knowledge to the right place at the right time for the right outcomes.
 KSKidsMAP TeleECHO focuses on supporting the treatment of mental and behavioral health concerns in children and adolescents in a primary care setting.
-KSKidsMAP TeleECHO Clinic will meet twice a month over the noon hour for mentorship through case-based learning, clinical discussion and brief-focused didactics learning from each other's experiences to support knowledge in practice.
-KSKidsMAP TeleECHO Clinics will be facilitated by the Pediatric Mental Health Team.
+KSKidsMAP TeleECHO Clinic meets twice a month, every first and third Tuesday over the noon hour, for mentorship through case-based learning, clinical discussion and brief-focused didactics learning from each other's experiences to support knowledge in practice.
+KSKidsMAP TeleECHO Clinics is facilitated by the Pediatric Mental Health Team.
 Participation in TeleECHO clinic will provide opportunities for CMEs and continuing education.

 Pediatric Mental Health Team

 Rachel Brown, MBBS Board Certified Child & Adolescent Psychiatrist Professor and Chair, Department of Psychiatry & Behavioral Sciences KU School of Medicine-Wichita

 Kari Harris, M.D.
 Board Certified Pediatrician Associate Professor, Department of Pediatrics KU School of Medicine-Wichita

 Nicole Klaus, Ph.D.
 Board Certified Child & Adolescent Psychologist Department of Psychiatry & Behavioral Sciences KU School of Medicine-Wichita

 Susanna Ciccolari Micaldi, M.D.
 Board Certified Child & Adolescent Psychologist Department of Psychiatry & Behavioral Sciences KU School of Medicine-Wichita